jcruden/operation-pahrump/README.md

 - **Dares**: Firestore (for admin management and real-time updates)
 - **Admin State**: Firestore (unlocked flag for real-time sync)

 **Security**: Passwords are stored in Firestore, not in code.
-Admin panel requires admin password to access. `firebase-config.js` is gitignored
+Admin panel requires admin password to access.
+Firebase API keys are public (security comes from Firestore security rules).

 ## Admin Panel Commands